marcoverl/CVUserGuide/source/ManagingGPUs.rst

    Before allocation one or more GPUs, please register such allocation in `this document <https://tinyurl.com/yjz47dgx>`__.
 Please be sure to fill also the 'estimated end date' field.
+   If the GPU(s) you want to use are not available, you may use that document to register a reservation.

 Images for GPU instances